django-getpaid/django-getpaid/docs/durable-storage.md

    available.
 Payments without a durable operation cannot be repaired through `resolve_operation`; an application-owned audited repair/import procedure is still required.
 This adapter does not provide a generic flag-clearing escape.
-5. Switch readers to durable facts and explicitly construct the next-major core durable flow with suitable upgraded processors.
+5. Switch readers to durable facts and replace any legacy-state-dependent creation constraints/validation, including the single-payment constraint described above.
+Explicitly construct the next-major core durable flow with suitable upgraded processors.
 Start only those writers.
    Use both discovery methods to find unresolved work; supply scheduling, authorization and provider evidence in the integration.